little-world/rust-course/src/02-struct-enum-patterns.md

 // println!("{}", data.moveable); // Error: value borrowed after move
 ```

 **The pattern:** When building fluent APIs or config builders, be mindful of moves.
 Consider consuming self and returning Self, or use `&mut self` for in-place updates.
+For full builder pattern coverage, see **Chapter 5: Builder & API Design**.

 ## Pattern 4: Enum Design Patterns